barsoom/devbook/rails_conventions/README.md

 ### `app/helpers/`

-As in omakase Rails, but we prefer presenters (see below) if they're model-centric or complex enough that we want something more OO.
+As in omakase Rails, but we prefer *presenters* and *view helpers* (see below) if they're model-centric or complex enough that we want something more OO.

 ### `app/jobs/`